squaremo/starling/docs/rfc/0002-dependencies.md

-# A mechansim for being sensitive to dependency relations
+# A mechansim for being sensitive to dependence

 ## Summary

-This RFC presents an extension to the syncing machinery to account for relations between packages in which one package depends on another in some way.
+This RFC presents an extension to the syncing machinery to account for relations between Syncs in which one Sync depend on another in some way.

-TODO define package or use another term
 TODO give outline of design here too

 ## Motivation